-Sometime in late 1927, France came into possession of a cache of Soviet documents.
-Earlier that year, the Kuomintang had begun a series of coups – violent purges of Chinese communists and their Soviet sponsors from the government.
-The ‘Canton Coup’ in present-day Guangzhou, would reveal something interesting.
-Members of the French security services, the Sûreté, managed to obtain documents from the now abandoned Soviet consulate.
+Sometime in late 1927, French officials in China obtained a cache of Soviet documents.
+Earlier that year, the Kuomintang had begun a series of violent coups against the Chinese communists and their Soviet sponsors.
+The ‘Canton Coup’, in present-day Guangzhou, would reveal something interesting.
+Members of the French security services, the Sûreté, managed to acquire documents from the now-abandoned Soviet consulate.
 They confirmed what they had already known: for some years now, there were Vietnamese revolutionaries training in Moscow.

-At the time these documents were found Hồ Chí Minh had already moved to Canton under a different name.
-Here, Sophie Quinn-Judge notes in Ho Chi Minh: The Missing Years, Hồ Chí Minh took another wife, Tuyết Minh, a Cantonese midwife.
+At the time these documents were found, Hồ Chí Minh had already moved to Canton under a different name.
+In 1925, Hồ Chí Minh took another wife, Tuyết Minh, a Cantonese midwife.
 She had fallen on hard times along with her mother — the third wife of a wealthy merchant — after they were expelled from her father’s home following his death.
 In 1925, she was 21.
 Hồ Chí Minh was 35.

 Hồ Chí Minh would only return to Vietnam in the early 1940s midst World War II.
 Soon he was in contact with the American Office of Strategic Services (OSS).
 Rene Desfourneaux, one of the OSS officers dispatched to Hồ Chí Minh and the Việt Minh’s camp in northern Tonkin, recalled a memorable incident.